-- No Place Like Home photo book on display at La Biblioteca Nacional de España as part of the PHotoESPAÑA Festival 2019.
+- No Place Like Home photo book was on display at La Biblioteca Nacional de España during the PHotoESPAÑA Festival 2019

 - Cold Cases, Brighton Fringe, The Old Police Cells, Brighton 29 September 2018